uudashr/iface/README.md

 `iface` is a linter designed to identify the incorrect use of interfaces in Go code, helping developers avoid interface pollution.
 By detecting unnecessary or poorly implemented interfaces, `iface` ensures your Go code remains clean, efficient, and maintainable.

-It consists of several analyzers :
+It consists of several analyzers:
 1. `unused`: Identifies interfaces that are not used anywhere in the same package where the interface is defined.
 2. `identical`: Identifies interfaces in the same package with identical methods or constraints.
 3. `opaque`: Identifies functions that return interfaces, but the actual returned value is always a single concrete implementation.